Health Insurance • Supplemental Insurance Arizona • 2026

 What actually changes your supplemental plan price in Arizona

-Compare apples-to-apples: match benefit amounts, elimination/waiting periods, recurrence rules, and riders—then evaluate annualized value, not just month one.
+Compare apples-to-apples: match benefit amounts, elimination/waiting periods, recurrence rules, and riders—then evaluate the annual value of the protection, not just month one.

 Factor